DataDog/integrations-extras/eventstore/README.md

 ## Overview

-Get metrics from Eventstore in real time to:
+Get metrics from EventStore in real time to:

 * Visualize and monitor EventStore queues
 * capture all available metrics within the stats api